viher3/nottes-backend/Readme.md

     php bin/console doctrine:schema:create

-Create new admin user
+Create a new admin user

     php bin/console fos:user:create --super-admin

-You can run backend in your favorite web server or run with the built-in web server
+You can run backend in your favorite web server or run it with the built-in web server

     php bin/console server:start